chase-seibert/phab2jira/README.md

 ## What it does

-- Migration one or all issues in a specific Phabricator project
+- Migrate one or all issues in a specific Phabricator project
 - Filter out issues with specific Phabricator boards or statuses
 - Map custom JIRA fields by writing Python code snippets to do the transform
 - Custom issue type mapping